watson-developer-cloud/node-sdk/CONTRIBUTING.md

 1. Fork the repo.

-2. develop and test your code changes: `npm install -d && npm test`
+2. Develop and test your code changes: `npm install -d && npm test`

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.